 Is every day the same in the life of a business leader?

 Yes, but the challenges may differ

-We take our CSR as one of the priorities.
-We have been offering our products on discounted rates to NGOs and the Indian Army.
+We take our CSR as one of our priorities.
+We have been offering our products at discounted rates to NGOs and the Indian Army.